abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 **Should I use Skills or MCP?**

 Both.
-Skills teach the agent *how* to use tools — knowledge and workflows.
+Skills teach the agent *how* to use tools: knowledge and workflows.
 MCP gives the agent *access* to tools it couldn't otherwise reach.
 A Skill might say "always check logs before metrics when debugging"; an MCP server is what actually connects the agent to your logs.

 **How do I test an MCP server?**

-Three layers. **One:** contract tests using the MCP SDK — verifies your server follows the protocol. **Two:** MCP Inspector for manual exploration. **Three:** for production-grade testing, statistical frameworks like Tenkai measure impact across multiple runs, because LLM interactions are non-deterministic.
+Three layers. **One:** contract tests using the MCP SDK, which verify your server follows the protocol. **Two:** MCP Inspector for manual exploration. **Three:** for production-grade testing, statistical frameworks like Tenkai measure impact across multiple runs, because LLM interactions are non-deterministic.
 Running once isn't enough.

 ---

 *Thanks for reading.
-If you build something, I'd love to hear about it — [@abtris](https://twitter.com/abtris) · [github.com/abtris](https://github.com/abtris) · [You Build It, You Run It Podcast](https://ybyr.net).*
+If you build something, I'd love to hear about it: [@abtris](https://twitter.com/abtris) · [github.com/abtris](https://github.com/abtris) · [You Build It, You Run It Podcast](https://ybyr.net).*